kajstrom/calorie-counter/README.md

 - ~~Display message about successful registration after registration~~
 - ~~Redirect to front-page does not update route!~~
 - ~~Enforce email uniqueness in registration~~
+- ~~Login form~~
-- Login form
+- Login validation
 - Login back-end
-- Login validation
 - Hide login form for logged in users
+- Fix notifications being displayed only in the front page

 ## Prerequisites